logicalclocks/feature-store-api/README.md

 HSFS is the library to interact with the Hopsworks Feature Store.
 The library makes creating new features, feature groups and training datasets easy.

-The library is environment independent and can be used in two mode:
+The library is environment independent and can be used in two modes:

 - Spark mode: For data engineering jobs that create and write features into the feature store or generate training datasets.
 It requires a Spark environment such as the one provided in the Hopsworks platform or Databricks.
 In Spark mode, HSFS provides bindings both for Python and JVM languages.